-Many components are used through the installation of a solar system.
+Solar Panel Systems comprise of many components.
 Solar panels are the many costly part of the system though and would take time to replace if there was ever an issue moving forward.
 The expected life span across the industry for a solar panel is around 25 years and offers the ability to repay your initial investment by at least 5 times, over the lifetime of the system.

 There are way to many solar companies out there that do not specify the brand of panel to be supplied.
 You wouldn’t buy a car without knowing the manufacturer and the model, and solar is no different, If the solar company offers a panel however and you cant find any information of the panel when you do your research, reconsider the purchase.
 There’s a plethora of information available online about panels made by the world’s leading solar panel manufacturers.
 If you can not find the information theres a good chance their not a tier 1 manufacturer.